dzheng616/data_is_the_new_oil/README.md

-# Data Analytics Projects and Codes
+# Welcome!
+Please see the examples below for data science, sql query and data analysis with reporting

 ##    Python (Databricks and Jupyter Notebook)
 ### Machine Learning: